What is Overactive Bladder Syndrome? Symptoms, Causes and Treatment

 The condition is more common among older adults and affects both women and men.

-“In many cases, we simply don’t know what causes in men or women,” says Professor John S. Young, Translational Healthcare Lead, Centre for Biodiscovery.
+“In many cases, we simply don’t know what causes overactive bladder in men or women,” says Professor John S. Young, Translational Healthcare Lead, Centre for Biodiscovery.
 Professor Young goes on to explain:

 The bladder is a hollow organ that looks a little like a small balloon.
 The walls of the balloon are made of muscle, called the ‘detrusor’ muscle.
 The bladder grows to accommodate urine produced by our kidneys and during this process, the muscle relaxes, allowing the bladder to increase in size.
 When we pass urine, the muscle contracts to squeeze urine out of the bladder.

-In terms of overactive bladder, it used to be thought that the muscle of the bladder would squeeze when it’s not necessary – something called ‘detrusor overactivity’.
+It used to be thought that syndrome was caused by the detrusor muscle squeezing when not necessary – something called ‘detrusor overactivity’.
 In the early 2000s, it was shown that detrusor overactivity does not relate especially well with overactive bladder symptoms, and we still don’t fully understand if there’s any relationship.

 Conditions that can cause overactive bladder?

-An obstruction to the urethra (the tube through which urine leaves the body).
-In men this is often caused by an enlarged .
-The prostate is a gland in men, which is located at the base of the bladder.
-The prostate produces a fluid at the point of ejaculation.
+One cause could be an obstruction to the urethra (the tube through which urine leaves the body).
+In men this is often caused by an enlarged prostate.
+The is a gland in men, which is located at the base of the bladder.
 Often in older men, the gland starts to grow larger and can obstruct the urine tube.
 A symptom of this is a poor stream of urine, also known as problems emptying the bladder or incomplete emptying of the bladder.

-Many other diseases or conditions can produce similar symptoms, and this can make it difficult to diagnose and treat overactive bladder.
+Many other diseases or conditions can produce similar symptoms, and this can make it difficult to diagnose and treat overactive bladder symptoms effectively.

 Overactive bladder at night